tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## ClearQuest

-ClearQuest provides change tracking, process automation, reporting and lifecycle traceability for better visibility and control of the software development lifecycle.
+ClearQuest provides change tracking, process automation, reporting and lifecycle traceability for better visibility andcontrol of the software development lifecycle.

 ---